jeanimal/heuristica/README.md

 ## Heuristics
 * [Take The Best](http://en.wikipedia.org/wiki/Take-the-best_heuristic): Sorts cues in order of cue validity, making a decision based on the first cue that discriminates (has differing values on the two objects).
 * DawesModel: a.k.a.
 Dawes' Rule, which uses weights of +1 or -1 only.
 That is, it is a version of a [unit-weighted linear model](http://en.wikipedia.org/wiki/Unit-weighted_regression).
-(Excpetion: A cue has no variance-- every value is the same-- gets a weight of 0.)
+(Excpetion: A cue with no variance-- every value is the same-- gets a weight of 0.)
 * RegModel: A wrapper around R's lm to make it easier to use for multiple simulations.
 It generates a regression formula for you based on the matrix and column indices you give it.

 ## Citation